TurkuNLP/CORE-corpus/README.md

 - Veronika Laippala, Samuel Rönnqvist, Miika Oinonen, Aki-Juhani Kyröläinen, Anna Salmela, Douglas Biber, Jesse Egbert and Sampo Pyysalo (in review): Register identification from the unrestricted open Web using the Corpus of Online Registers of English.

+Please cite the above article if you use the corpus.

 The files are formatted in a simple .tsv format, where the first column indicates the register label(s), the second one the CORE document id and the third one the text.

 The register label abbreviations used in the files are described in register_label_abbreviations.txt.